ConnorScott-Ox/Professional-Profile/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2011-01-22"
   date_end = "2011-01-22"
-  description = "This Scholarship is awarded to the 10 highest achieving students that achieve a first class honours in all academic years during their studies."
+  description = "This Scholarship is awarded to the 10 highest achieving students that achieve a first-class honour in all academic years during their studies."

 #[[item]]
 #  organization = "DataCamp"